fleetingnotes/fleeting-notes-website-md/publish/notes/link-based note-taking app.md

 date: 2022-11-02
 lastmod: 2022-11-02
 ---
-Link-based note-taking apps are centred around the use of [[notes/wikilinks|wikilinks]].
+Link-based note-taking apps are centred around the use of [[bi-directional links|wikilinks]].
 Wikilinks are typically created by surrounding the text with double square brackets.

 Some examples include but aren't limited to:
 - [Obsidian](https://obsidian.md/)